-You are not eligible to file for Chapter 13 bankruptcy if the total of your non-contingent, liquidated debts (these terms are explained below) exceed the limits set by the bankruptcy law.
+You aren't eligible to file for Chapter 13 bankruptcy if the total of your non-contingent, liquidated debts (terms explained below) exceed the limits set by the bankruptcy law.
 The limit amounts change every three years.
-If you file a case between April 1, 2022, and March 31, 2025, and your secured debts (mortgages and liens) add up to more that $1,149,525, or your unsecured debts add up to more than $383,175, Chapter 13 may not be available to you.
-(To learn more about Chapter 13 debt limits, see Are You Eligible for Chapter 13 Bankruptcy?)
+If you file a case between April 1, 2022, and March 31, 2025, and your secured debts (mortgages and liens) add up to more than $1,395,875, or your unsecured debts add up to more than $465,275, Chapter 13 might not be available to you.

 If it seems like your debts are too high, you might still qualify for Chapter 13.
 Here's why:

-You might think that cosigned debts are contingent (for example, you agree to cosign on your brother's car loan with the understanding that he'll pay the debt), but that's usually not the case.
-Even if you have an agreement with the other person that you will not have to repay the debt, legally you are equally responsible.
+You might think that cosigned debts are contingent.
+For example, you agree to cosign on your brother's car loan with the understanding that he'll pay the debt.
+But that's usually not the case.
+Even if you have an agreement with the other person that you won't have to repay the debt, you're equally responsible from a legal standpoint.

 Unliquidated debts.
-These are debts where your responsibility to pay has not been determined, or where the amount cannot be readily determined.
+Your responsibility to pay hasn't yet been determined, or the amount can't be readily determined.
 This category often includes accident and other personal injury claims when the case or claim is still ongoing and the injury hasn't yet been resolved.

 Chapter 20 bankruptcy is a two-step strategy to deal with your debts in the bankruptcy court.
-It can help if you really need a Chapter 13 to catch up on back payments so you can keep your home or car or pay off debts that you can't get rid of in Chapter 7, but your debts are too high to qualify.
+It can help if you need a Chapter 13 to catch up on back payments so you can keep your home or car or pay off debts that you can't get rid of in Chapter 7, but your debts are too high to qualify.
 Instead of filing Chapter 13 immediately, you first wipe out debt in Chapter 7, thereby lowering your total debt amount.

 Here's how Chapter 20 bankruptcy works:

-First you file for Chapter 7 bankruptcy (this assumes, of course, that you can pass the Chapter 7 means test and meet other eligibility criteria for Chapter 7).
-In that Chapter 7, you wipe out unsecured debts (assuming they are eligible for discharge).
-Reducing your unsecured debt load may then allow you to meet the Chapter 13 debt limits.
-If so, you then file for Chapter 13.
-(For more information on Chapter 20, see What Is Chapter 20 Bankruptcy?)
+First, you must pass the Chapter 7 means test and meet other eligibility criteria for Chapter 7.
+Then, in Chapter 7, you wipe out unsecured debts eligible for discharge and reduce your unsecured debt load.
+If this strategy helps you meet the Chapter 13 debt limits, you then file for Chapter 13.

-Keep in mind, that you won't be able to get a discharge at the end of your Chapter 13 case because you just got one in the Chapter 7.
+Keep in mind that you won't be able to get a discharge at the end of your Chapter 13 case because you just got one in Chapter 7.
 However, you likely won't need one because you just discharged qualifying debt in Chapter 7.

-Married couples who need to file for bankruptcy can use additional strategies if it looks like their debts may exceed the Chapter 13 debt limits.
+Married couples who need to file for bankruptcy can use additional strategies if their debts seem to exceed the Chapter 13 debt limits.

 If one spouse's debt puts both over the limit for a joint filing, you might get around the debt limits by having one spouse file for Chapter 7 bankruptcy and the other file for Chapter 13 bankruptcy.
 Here's how it might work:

-If you are a married couple filing a joint Chapter 13 bankruptcy, some courts will expand the debt limits.
+Some courts will expand the debt limits if you are a married couple filing a joint Chapter 13 bankruptcy.
 Others, however, won't allow for any expansion.
 Check with an experienced bankruptcy attorney in your area to find out what the judges in your district allow.